 You can specify "Assignment Mode" in Profile Assignment by selecting the [Enable Advanced Settings] checkbox when assign/reassign profiles.
-For servers, you can specify the items to assign for each function group (BIOS settings, iRMC settings, MMB settings, OS settings, Virtual IO settings, RAID settings).
+For servers, you can specify the items to assign for each function group (BIOS settings, iRMC settings, iRMC (User) settings, MMB settings, OS settings, Virtual IO settings, RAID settings).